unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-This next query filter records for a particular city (in this case Boston) and for a timespan (in this case retrieve samples from 2016 and older).
+This next query filters records for a particular city (in this case Boston) and for a timespan (in this case retrieve samples from 2016 and older).
 With the `ORDER BY` clause, rows are sorted by date,
 and the response is restricted to 10 rows.

 ```sql